-Hey everyone, and welcome to another fun filled term gridWORDs.
+Hey everyone, and welcome to another fun filled term of gridWORDs.
 Now, as you start this week's gridWORD you may think that it is way too easy, or perhaps way too hard.
-If eith of these is the case, well, just tell me.
-I don't bite very hard, b I might just have to touch your nose.
-The truth of the matter that I really have no clue how hard this will be.
-I'm pretty ne at this whole GridMaster thing.
+If either of these is the case, well, just tell me.
+I don't bite very hard, but I might just have to touch your nose.
+The truth of the matter is that I really have no clue how hard this will be.
+I'm pretty new at this whole GridMaster thing.

 And as I am new at this I needed lots of help.
-In fact, I real didn't even do the bulk of the work.
-That credit should real go to the other GridMaster, Mandi "Vocab-Girl" St. Amand, or Lovely Assistant, Texas, Candy-Coated, Brutus and Pimp-Dadd
+In fact, I really didn't even do the bulk of the work.
+That credit should really go to the other GridMaster, Mandi "Vocab-Girl" St. Amand, our Lovely Assistant, Texas, Candy-Coated, Brutus and Pimp-Daddy.

-Having said all of that, when you complete as much of ou beautiful gridWORD as you can, drop off your solutions in th BLACK BOX or the mathNEWS mailbox in the MathSoc offic by 6:30 on Monday, October 4th.
-Also, if it tickles your fand answer this week's GridQuestion: Why is my GridMaster alia "Ringmaster"?
+Having said all of that, when you complete as much of our beautiful gridWORD as you can, drop off your solutions in the BLACK BOX or the mathNEWS mailbox in the MathSoc office by 6:30 on Monday, October 4th.
+Also, if it tickles your fancy answer this week's GridQuestion: Why is my GridMaster alias "Ringmaster"?

 Well, that's about it for me.
-So best of luck and I hope yo enjoy.
+So best of luck and I hope you enjoy.